RFI Detection and Identification at OVRO Using Pseudonymetry: Abstract

 \section{Abstract}

-Protecting radio astronomy observatories from unintended interference is critical as wireless transmissions increases near protected bands.
-While database-driven coordination frameworks and radio quiet zones exist, they cannot rapidly identify or suppress specific interfering transmitters, especially at low signal-to-noise ratio (SNR) levels.
-This paper presents the first over-the-air field demonstration of Pseudonymetry at the Owens Valley Radio Observatory (OVRO), illustrating cooperative spectrum sharing between heterogeneous wireless systems.
-In our experiment, a narrow-band secondary transmitter embeds a pseudonym watermark into its signal, while the wide-band radio telescope passively extracts the watermark from spectrogram data.
-Results show that interference can be reliably detected and the interfering device uniquely identified even at low SNR where conventional demodulation is infeasible.
-These findings validate that passive scientific receivers can participate in a lightweight feedback loop to trigger shutdown of harmful transmissions, demonstrating the potential of Pseudonymetry as a complementary enforcement tool for protecting radio astronomy environments.
+Protecting passive radio astronomy observatories from unintended radio-frequency interference (RFI) is increasingly challenging as wireless activity expands near protected bands.
+While radio quiet zones, database-driven coordination, and post-processing mitigation can reduce interference risk, they often lack the ability to \emph{attribute} detected RFI to a specific transmitter—particularly in low signal-to-noise ratio (SNR) regimes where conventional demodulation is infeasible.
+This paper presents the first over-the-air field demonstration of \textit{Pseudonymetry} at the Owens Valley Radio Observatory (OVRO), evaluating an accountable coexistence approach between heterogeneous systems: an SDR-based narrowband OFDM transmitter and a wideband radio telescope backend.
+The transmitter embeds a pseudonym watermark on a dedicated OFDM subcarrier using coded power modulation, while OVRO passively extracts the watermark from standard backend spectrogram (power) products without IQ access.
+We develop a spectrogram-only receiver that performs correlation-based packet alignment, compensates timing-resolution mismatch via resampling, and decodes pseudonym bits using energy-domain template matching.
+Field results across $-20$ to $+5$~dB SNR show that pseudonym watermarks can be recovered at low SNR, enabling practical transmitter attribution using only passive backend measurements.
+These findings suggest that observatories can support lightweight accountability mechanisms that complement dynamic protection and enforcement-oriented spectrum sharing frameworks.